lucass-martinss/busca-cep/README.md

 ![](./images/busca-cep.png)

-# Getting Started with Create React App
+# Project Busca Cep

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed to search for the desired 'C.E.P' address.
+Was developed in [Create React App](https://github.com/facebook/create-react-app) with a  component library [Material UI](https://github.com/mui/material-ui).

 ## Available Scripts